 The study group underwent 10 weeks of total-body resistance training, two days per week.
 At the end of the intervention, markers for NAD+ were compared to baseline markers, and to the same markers in the younger cohort.

 Results of the study suggest that resistance training in middle-aged participants helps to restore muscle NAD+ to levels similar to those of younger fit individuals.

 NAD Treatment for Improved Fitness and Exercise Performance

 Regular aerobic exercise and resistance training are the most effective ways to safeguard your health and offset the negative effects of aging.
 Supplementing with NAD can help you get the most from your exercise program.

 Intravenous infusion is the most effective way to optimize your NAD levels.
 Delivery via NAD IV drip ensures that NAD is transported directly to your muscle cells, bypassing the digestive tract where oral supplements often lose much of their potency.
 Regular NAD therapy sessions can help you maintain peak fitness while giving you an extra hedge against aging.

 Staying active as you age is critical, and research suggests that declining performance is not inevitable.
 To ensure that you have the energy you need to maintain optimal fitness, you need to give your body the nutrients it needs to repair damaged DNA and build new healthy cells with functional mitochondria.

-Invita Cryo NYC is dedicated to helping you stay young, fit, healthy and beautiful at any age.
+InVita Wellness is dedicated to helping you stay young, fit, healthy and beautiful at any age.
 Our menu of IV nutrient cocktails, local and whole body cryotherapy, and nutrient injection therapies is designed to meet your needs for health, exercise recovery and performance.
-Contact Invita Cryo today, and schedule your NAD IV drip session, to restore youthful vitality.
+Contact InVita Wellness today, and schedule your NAD IV drip session, to restore youthful vitality.

 Schedule an Appointment Today